grofers/legend/docs/enabling-monitoring.md

 *`3.6.x` and `3.7.x`
 Exporter - [https://github.com/deadtrickster/prometheus_rabbitmq_exporter](https://github.com/deadtrickster/prometheus_rabbitmq_exporter) to expose metrics to prometheus.

-Depending on the version of RabbitMQ you need to download relevant release , which you will have to enable on your machine where your RabbitMQ is running.
+Depending on the version of RabbitMQ you need to download relevant release, which you will have to enable on your machine where your RabbitMQ is running.

 Go to the section Install the rabbitmq prometheus exporter in this link. [http://www.hontecillas.com/setup_prometheus_and_grafana.html](http://www.hontecillas.com/setup_prometheus_and_grafana.html).
 Download the relevant release in the path where other rabbitmq plugins are installed , mostly it will be `/usr/lib/rabbitmq/lib/rabbitmq-server-[version]/plugins` or `/usr/lib/rabbitmq/plugins`